Never Split The Difference Summary

 Beyond the Basics: Advanced Negotiation Strategies

-Voss delves into more advanced strategies, including:
+Voss digs into more advanced strategies, including:

 • Strategic Use of Silence: Using pauses strategically to create pressure and encourage the other party to speak.